 How to Recognize Depression

 Feeling down from time to time is a normal part of life, but when emotions such as hopelessness and despair take hold and just won’t go away, you may have depression.
 Depression makes it tough to function and enjoy life like you once did.
 Just trying to get through the day can be overwhelming.
 But no matter how hopeless you feel, you can get better.
-By understanding the cause of your depression and recognizing the different symptoms and types of depression, you can take the first step to feeling better and overcoming the problem.
+By understanding the cause of your depression and recognizing the different symptoms and types of depression, you can take the first step to feel better and overcome the problem.

 What Is Depression?